MCP Integration Guide

 Available Tools

-SpecBase MCP exposes four tools:
+SpecBase MCP exposes seven tools:

 get_standard_docs